elixir-gettext/gettext/README.md

 In other words, the typical workflow looks like this:

   1. Add `gettext` calls to your source code.
-No need to touch translation files at this point as gettext will return the given string if no translation
+No need to touch translation files at this point as gettext will return the given string if no translation is
      available:

         gettext "Welcome back!"

-  2. Once source changes are complete, run `mix gettext.extract` to automatically sync all existing entries to `.pot` (template files) in `priv/gettext`:
+  2. Once changes to the source are complete, run `mix gettext.extract` to automatically sync all existing entries to `.pot` (template files) in `priv/gettext`:

         mix gettext.extract

-  3. `.pot` files can then be merged into the `.po` files with `mix gettext.merge`:
+  3. `.pot` files can then be merged into locale-specific `.po` files with `mix gettext.merge`:

         # Merge .pot into all locales
         mix gettext.merge priv/gettext